-Get this easy recipe of Pork Hamonado that has a perfect balance of sweet and savory and with meat so tender, it melts in your mouth.
+Get this easy recipe for Pork Hamonado that has a perfect balance of sweet and savory and with meat so tender, it melts in your mouth.

 Different kind of pork cuts can be used as long as there is some fat in it.
 For this Pork Hamonado recipe I used pork belly.What I like about this recipe is it is fairly simple and easy.
 The hardest part, for me at least, was the waiting while the meat is cooking which might take some time to get that tender melt-in-your-mouth meat, but it was definitely worth it!

-- 500 g Pork belly, cut into 2 inch long and about ¾ inch thick
+- 1 pound Pork belly - cut into 2 inch long and about 3/4 inch thick

 - 1 cup water